danielm09/NFI-WSL-SSL/README.md

 Check [Download data](https://github.com/danielm09/NFI-WSL-SSL/blob/main/data/README.md) for instructions to download the data.
 > *We are currently providing the pre-processed data only.*

+## Pretrained model
+Our pretrained MAE model can be downloaded from this [link](https://ifn-wsl-ssl-data.s3.eu-west-3.amazonaws.com/saved_models/MAEModel_FCMAE_depths%5B2-2-6-2%5D_dims%5B40-80-160-320%5D_batch128_lr00015_AugH%26V_Flip_Adam_MSE.pt).
+Save the model into the `models/saved_models` folder.

+Instructions on how to load and fine tune the pretrained model can be found in the [wsl_training.ipynb](notebooks/wsl_training.ipynb) notebook.

 ## Acknowledgements
 This repository contains code derived from [MMEarth-train](https://github.com/vishalned/MMEarth-train) and [ConvNext-V2](https://github.com/facebookresearch/ConvNeXt-V2/tree/main) repositories.